decalage2/oletools/oletools/README.txt

     Options:
       -o, --ole             Parse an OLE file (e.g. Word, Excel) to look for SWF in each stream
+      -f, --rtf             Parse an RTF file to look for SWF in each embedded object
       -x, --extract         Extracts the embedded SWF(s), names it MD5HASH.swf & saves it in the working dir.
 No addition args needed -h, --help            show this help message and exit